bhouston/template-typescript-monorepo/README.md

 # ESBuild + TypeScript + React Monorepository Tempate

-This is a template for a monorepository that uses ESBuild, TypeScript, and React.
+This is a template for a monorepository that uses best practices for TypeScript, Web Services and React.

 It is what @bhouston considers best practice in June 2023.